Baptistemontan/leptos_i18n/docs/book/src/reduce_size/02_dynamic_load.md

 ## Why use it ?

-By default, the translations are loaded at compile time and are baked into the binary, this has some performance advantages but comes at a cost: binary size.
+By default, the translations are loaded at compile time and are baked into the binary.
+This has some performance advantages but comes at a cost: binary size.
-This is fine when the number of keys and locales is small and the values are not long, but when supporting a high number of locales and with a lot of keys, binary sizes start to increase highly.
+This is fine when the number of keys and locales is small and the values are not long, but when supporting many locales and a lot of keys, binary size can increase significantly.

 The `"dynamic_load"` feature reduces this binary size increase by removing the baked translations in the binary and lazy loading them on the client.
 The way it does that is by using a server function to request the translations in a given "translation unit".